996icu/996.ICU/README.md

  - [996.TSC](https://github.com/lxlxw/996.TSC) is a repo that designed to let more people know and join the activity of the 996.ICU.

+ - [996.COIN](https://github.com/hmisty/996.COIN) is a repo that designed to utilize blockchain technology to pay coins to 996 workers for their welfare.

  - An [anonymous vote page](externals/exposure.md) shows a rank list of 996 (or more) companies.
 (Thanks to @LinXueyuanStdio)

 License